-With a maximum of 12 students per class — and a student-teacher ratio of 6:1 — learning is a personal experience at your local Sylvan center in Nevada.
-We combine that personal attention with team activities and independent tasks, helping kids stay engaged and motivated with a diverse blend of learning methods.▼
+With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan in Nevada is where learning gets personal.
+We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.

 Engaging with practical, hands-on engineering challenges is the most effective way to master the most important concepts.
-Using LEGO® and K'NEX®, our students conceive and build new machines and structures every week.
+That's why our students design and build LEGO® machines and K'NEX® structures each and every week.
 And the building part is only the start: students learn how to test their creations, entering them in friendly contests against competing teams and implementing the new design principles they've mastered.
 In other words, you can count on us to engage, support and excite the budding engineer, architect or mechanic in your family — so expect race cars, bridges and other stimulating projects to become the main topic of conversation during your car rides together!

-It's time to get creative!
-Our Engineering courses in Nevada feature:
+Our Engineering courses in Nevada focus on creativity, and also feature: